notaustens/MDT-Configuration-Guide/README.md

 ```
 # Step 8: Update the Deployment Share

 After configuring the deployment share, update it.
-Updating the deployment share updates all the MDT configuration files and generates a customized version of Windows PE.
-You use the customized version of Windows PE to start the target computer and initiate OTI deployment.
+Updating the deployment share updates all the MDT configuration files and generates a customized version of Windows PE that is used to start the target system and initiate OTI deployment.

 **To update the deployment share in the Deployment Workbench**

 1. Click **Start**, and then point to **All Programs**.
 Point to **Microsoft Deployment Toolkit**, and then click **Deployment Workbench**.

 2. In the Deployment Workbench console tree, go to Deployment Workbench/Deployment Shares.

 3. In the details pane, click **MDT Deployment Share (**`X:\DeploymentShare$`**)**.

 4. In the Actions pane, click **Update Deployment Share**.

 5. Complete the Update Deployment Share Wizard using the following information.
 Accept the default values unless otherwise specified.

 | On this Wizard page | Do this |